Zadar isn’t exactly a food lover’s paradise.

 My inability to find the menu online is driving me crazy and I can’t give you exact prices but we spent around $10 between us.
 For a lightish lunch in the center, I thought it was a good find!

 We Spent: 93 kuna / 14.50 usd for two

 More Info Here

 We spent closer to 20 usd on this meal because we each got a pint of beer as well for 20 kuna / 3 usd per bottle but if you’re trying to cut costs this is easy to avoid.
 Daniel and I sat down here after a lengthy search for somewhere, anywhere, that we could spend less than 100 kuna per person.
 Finally, we stumbled across Mario and it was a done deal.

 Mario is located right in a nice square in the center of Zadar.
 The atmosphere was relaxed and while we ate, we watched a bride and groom take their wedding photos and kids run on the cobblestones.
 We ordered the margarita pizza (45 kuna) and the spicy sausage calzone (48 kuna) and split them both.
 We left full and still had half the calzone packed up in a box to go.

 I know that good pizza in the Balkans is few and far between and you may be skeptical.
 However, this one had a crispy crust and didn’t come with too much cheese so it was better than most.
-If you want to enjoy an affordable dinner in the center, Mario is one of the best cheap restaurants in Zadar to do so.
+If you want to enjoy an affordable dinner in the center, Mario is one of the best cheap Zadar restaurants to do so.